SirTyler/Scouting-Report/README.md

 You **WILL** need to modifiy the javascript file to match the locations that you set with the Addon.
-In order to run the javascript file you need one of the following on your browser.
+In order to run the javascript file you need one of the following on your browser and to set them to access local file:// URLs.
 https://tampermonkey.net/ (Recommended)
 https://www.greasespot.net/